 The next factor cited by the respondents was the diversions of funds.
 25 of the respondents representing 13.3% believe diversion of funds is one the causes of default of loans.
 Diversion of funds is where funds meant for specific project is not used for its intended purpose.
 They explained this to mean that some of the staff gave these loans to their family members without properly accounting for it and also loans not used for intended purpose by the clients.
 This lead to a fall in the MFIs projected cash flows resulting in loans default.

-In the view of 19 respondents, business failure was rated the 5th significant factor that causes non-performing loans leading to loans default microfinance institutions representing 10.1%.
+In the view of 19 respondents, business failure was rated the 5 th significant factor that causes nonperforming loans leading to loans default microfinance institutions representing 10.1%.
 These respondents said that most of the clients do not think through the business before they start the business or project.
 They start the business or project and eventually collapse within certain period making payment of the loans that they have contracted difficult to pay.
 This situation leads to default of loans within the microfinance institutions.

 Poor credit appraisal techniques on the part loan officers was also factor cited by the respondents to be the cause of loan default in microfinance institutions.
-These respondents rated poor credit appraisal techniques as the 6th key factor that causes default of loans.
+These respondents rated poor credit appraisal techniques as the 6 th key factor that causes default of loans.
 These respondents describe that as some loans officers do not have the skills to properly assess or examine whether the clients business is economically viable or not.
-They accept to give loans to them to undertake their project which eventually lead to them not able to pay the loan resulting in default of loans.
+They accept to give loans to them to undertake their project which eventually lead to them not able to pay the loan familiarity of the loans takers, corruption and non-compliance of credit policy representing 8.0% were some of minor causes identified by respondents to be cause of loans default in the microfinance institutions in Kumasi and Accra.